andywhale/andywhale.github.io/about.md

 permalink: /about/
 ---

-**When did you start doing web development?**
+**When did you start your career in web development?**

-I started building web pages for local businesses in 1999 largely based around HTML/CSS (who doesn't remember Dreamweaver and even at one point Microsoft FrontPage!) and Flash (all Flash websites (hmmmm?!?!)).
+I started building web pages for local businesses in 1999 (age 15) largely based around HTML/CSS (who doesn't remember Dreamweaver and even at one point Microsoft FrontPage!) and Flash (all Flash websites (hmmmm?!?!)).
 I started using tech such as initially Perl and quickly on to PHP from about 2001/2, with one of my great loves MySQL.

 **Can you juggle with more than three balls?**